Engineering · Sverklo

 Read the full paper

-The bench:swe results above are documented in §V.D of the v1.1.0 paper, with a fuller failure analysis and a discussion of methodology limitations.
+The bench:swe headline numbers are in §V.D of the paper; the v0.18 upstream-channel experiment and the negative-result analysis are §V.E.
 CC BY 4.0, on Zenodo with a permanent DOI:

 doi.org/10.5281/zenodo.19802051